Best Activities for Boys at Walt Disney World

 - Epcot Test Track: This is a super fun simulation ride where you drive in a car and get to “test” out a vehicle.
 To begin, guests design their own car at a kiosk.
 You skip this if you take the FP+ or single rider line.
 The old ride dealt with safety testing, but the new version focuses on designing your vehicle and seeing how it worked out at the end.
 Little boys can really let their imagination play and then have a blast on the ride itself.
 Height requirement is 40 inches (101cm).

 - Sci-Fi Dine-in: This Hollywood Studios restaurant channels the old Drive-in theater vibes.
-Enjoy eating in car in an open-air theater while watching cheesy science-fiction movie clips.
+Enjoy eating in the car in an open-air theater while watching cheesy science-fiction movie clips.
 Make sure to reserve up to six months in advance to snag this awesome diner.

 - Radiator Springs – Disney’s Art of Animation Resorts Family Suites: Love cars?
 Stay at the cozy cone motel in Radiator Springs.
 This hotel has themed rooms, but more than that, an entire themed hotel.
-The hotel walls are painted to look like there is a blue sky and red mountains in the distance.
+The hotel walls are painted to look like there is blue sky and red mountains in the distance.
 The wheel well motel is present and features Lightning McQueen and Sally.
 There is a Cozy Cone features pool with orange cone cabanas and photo opportunities with each of your favourite Cars characters.
 Our favourite part is Fillmore’s bumper stickers.

 - Old Fashioned Car at Beach Club: There’s an old-fashioned vehicle in front of Beach Club that my children are obsessed with taking photos near.